25 January 2026

 • Current employment status and/or recent employment history

-• Education plans – applicable for tertiary students
+• Education plans (particularly relevant for tertiary students)

 • A copy of reference letters, especially rental references if you have them.
 If not, character references and an explanation of why you don’t have a rental reference could be useful (for example, you previously owned a home, this is your first-time renting).